Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 Being the first model of its kind to incorporate multiple distinct phases of auditing, we anticipate that it will offer unmatched quality in audits and foresee its wide adoption in the Web3 space.

+// Traditional firms will not take this statement well.
+I don't think we should position anything as "better than traditional audits".
+A similar stance was taken by Sherlock in the DSS Auditor panel, and the trad-auditors killed him.

 # 1. Introduction

 ## 1.1 Background